Skip to content Back to top

 Changes to ADHD and Autism (ASD) Assessments in Greater Manchester

-Demand for Autism and ADHD services across England is higher than the NHS financial resources available.
-Under new NHS guidance, Integrated Care Boards – such as NHS Greater Manchester – are required to use contractual levers to manage demand and keep services within locally available budgets.
+Under new NHS guidance, Integrated Care Boards – such as NHS Greater Manchester – are required to manage demand and keep services within these limited resources, which we know will be disappointing for many people.

 Integrated Care Boards – such as NHS Greater Manchester – are responsible for planning NHS services and making sure they stay within their local budgets.
-NHS Greater Manchester needs to operate within our agreed budgets, and spending on ADHD and Autism has risen sharply – from £5 million three years ago to £31 million this year (2025-26).

 No, you will not lose your place on the waiting list.
 You will remain on the list and retain your original referral date.